elixir-lang/elixir/lib/elixir/pages/Typespecs.md

     @spec function(arg1, arg2) :: {arg1, arg2} when arg1: atom, arg2: integer

-Type variables with no restriction can also be defined using the `var` keyword.
+Type variables with no restriction can also be defined using `var`.

     @spec function(arg) :: [arg] when arg: var